Community Grants

 The Woman’s Club of Raleigh is actively involved in volunteer service and the support of community organizations.
 The Club’s mission is “to serve and support our community in the areas of the Arts and Culture, Civic Engagement and Outreach, Education and Libraries, Environment, Health and Wellness.”
 The Community Grants Program provides direct financial contributions to 501 (c) (3) organizations in the Raleigh community for specific projects and initiatives.
 Areas of interest are broad including, but not limited to, the arts, children’s services, homelessness, education, social services, women’s issues, historic preservation, and public affairs.

+The Community Grants Committee reviews applications and selects recipients.
 Grants are awarded and paid in May of the current year.
 A letter will be sent from The Woman’s Club of Raleigh, Community Grants Committee Chair, regarding your grant request.
 This letter will also include any information needed during or upon the completion of your project such as: All recipients must include in any publication regarding their project, acknowledgement of the receipt of The Woman’s Club of Raleigh Community Grant.
 Within sixty (60) days of receipt of your grant check or sixty (60) days of the end of your Project, forward information outlining how the grant money contributed to your success to:

 Community Grants Committee Chairman